utexas-public-history/tower/_posts/2016-05-01-brown-ladies-first.md

 But love takes a twisted form in households plagued by domestic violence and the former Kathy Leissner was Whitman’s victim long before the hunting blade pierced her chest.
 Charles adored his wife dearly—she was his “most precious possession” as he often wrote—but he was overly critical of her and controlling.
 Kathy had [confided][morgan-interview] in close friends John and Fran Morgan that she couldn’t cope with her husband’s perfectionist expectations of her.
 Charles would wipe his hand behind pictures hanging on the wall looking for dust and his hot temper led him to hit his wife on at least three occasions.
 His violent outbursts terrified Kathy to the extent that family, close friends and even the landlady were aware, to varying degrees, that she feared her husband.
 For as much as Charles abhorred his father, he also despised how his own propensity for violence was so reminiscent of the domineering elder Whitman in spite of his [best efforts to control and improve himself][self-improvement].
 Indeed, the aggressive and overbearing nature of C. A. Whitman had driven Charles’ mother, Margaret, from her turbulent twenty-five year marriage after enduring decades of beatings.
 Is it a coincidence that Kathy and Margaret Whitman, both victims of domestic violence at the hands of their husbands, were relieved of their lives in the same manner on the same night by a man who himself was also a victim of abuse as a youth?

 <blockquote>
-  <p>“I did on many occasions beat my wife, but I loved her….
+  <p>“I did on many occasions beat my wife, but I loved her … .
 I have to admit it, because of my temper, I knocked her around.”</p>
   <footer>– C. A. Whitman</footer>
 </blockquote>